tiy-durham-fe-cohort4/resources/lessons/node.md

 ## Using Node with Express

 - First: `npm init`
-- Then: `npm install --save expressjs`
+- Then: `npm install --save express`
 - Open your editor
 - Add `.gitignore` and put `node_modules` in there
-- Add `init.js` and make it look like...
+- Add `index.js` and make it look like...

 ---